dipteshkanojia/academic-kickstart/content/home/slider.md

 [[item]]
   #title = "Adversarial Evaluation of Quality Estimation"
-  content = "Work on Adversarial Evaluation of Quality Estimation accepted at WMT 2021." align = "right"
+  content = "Our study on Adversarial Evaluation of Quality Estimation accepted at WMT 2021.
+Coming here soon!" align = "right"

   overlay_color = "#000d1a"  # An HTML color value.